datalad-handbook/book/docs/basics/101-140-filesystem.rst

    ``../.git``) their symlink is identical.
 Thus, even though two copies of the book exist in your dataset, your disk needs to store it only once.

+   In most cases, this is just an interesting fun-fact, but beware when dropping content with :command:`datalad drop` (`further down <filesystem#Removing annexed content entirely>`_):
+   If you drop the content of one copy of a file, all other copies will lose this content as well.

 Finally, let's clean up: